-In January 1993, the findings of the Shannon-Reimer study recommended that MSS-W be dissolved, and its 13 manpower authorizations allocated to OAA as part of a new HQDA Directorate of Information Managers (DIM).
+In January 1993, the findings of the Shannon-Reimer study recommended that MSS-W be dissolved, and its 13 manpower authorizations allocated to OAA as part of a new HQDA Directorate of Information Management (DOIM).
 Two years later, the office was renamed the Information Management Support Center (IMCEN).

 In May 2001, OAA was restructured across three functional towers: the Deputy for Resources and Program, the Deputy for Installations & Operations, and the Deputy for Information Technology and Communications.
-IMCEN was renamed the Information Management Support Center and relocated to OAA's Office of the Deputy for Information Technology and Communications.
+IMCEN relocated to OAA's Deputy for Information Technology and Communications tower.
 Tragically, the Director of the Information Management Support Center and several staff members were killed in the terrorist attack on 11 September 2001.
 Remaining members of the organization rallied to quickly rebuild the communications requirements necessary to get the Pentagon operational.